NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ### 7.5.6 The Archive

-There is much debris in The Archive, they are all enwrapped by the clouds (400DPS, 100 per damage type).
+There is much debris (Smoldering Archive Ruins) in The Archive, they are all enwrapped by the clouds (400DPS, 100 per damage type).
 Wrecking by the cloud is possible (800 damage).
 An Astero should never be to close to them.
 Go directly to the Defense Targeting Augmentation after landing will not enter any cloud.

 |Name                             |Note|Success|Failure|
 |:--------------------------------|:---|:------|:------|